Float Away with City Cave

 The more I float, the better my entire life is.
 With City Cave Noosa opening, you can expect to see me literally floating around town with a zen-like smile on my face – rest assured, I’m not

-City Cave Noosa are offering a special INtroductory Float Pack of three x 60-minute float sessions plus a free INfrared Sauna session for $149.
-That’s a saving of $120 off the standard prices.
-Mention IN Noosa Magazine when booking.
+City Cave Noosa are offering a special Float Pack of three x 60-minute float sessions for $149.